 Additions to the park have been carefully planned to fit in with the environment and the community’s needs.
 They include a community room/hall made of split logs (How to Book the Community Hall) which overlooks the children’s play area.
 The park is lit at night and security equipment is installed to discourage vandalism and improper use of the park.

-The Community Hall consists of a good sized room (13m by 6m), vinyl flooring and provided with 30 stackable chairs, and six folding tables.
-The hall includes a small serving kitchen (no cooking) with a hot water urn, sink with hot and cold water provided, a mediumed sized refrigerator and a microwave oven.
-There are several dedicated storage facilities built into the room.
-Cleaning equipment is provided in a cupboard.
-People intending to hire the hall need to inspect the facilities particularly the cleaning equipment provided.
+The Community Hall consists of a good sized room (13m by 6m), vinyl flooring and provided with 30 stack-able chairs, and six folding tables.
+The hall includes a small serving kitchen (no cooking) with a hot water urn, sink with hot and cold water provided, a medium sized refrigerator/freezer and a microwave oven.
+Cleaning equipment is provided under the sink & in a cupboard outside near the kitchen door.
+People intending to hire the hall must inspect the facilities prior to the function, particularly the cleaning equipment provided.
+There is an air conditioner (AC) in the Hall.
+Use conservatory; do not leave doors open with the AC on and turn it off when vacating the hall.

 We encourage use of the park facilities which are provided free of cost to everybody.

-However, should you require use of the Community Hall on a particular date, (including the equipment and kitchen) you will need to book and pay a hiring fee of $80 ($100 if finishing after dark) and place a $100 bond.
+However, should you require use of the Community Hall on a particular date, (including the equipment and kitchen) you will need to book and pay a hiring fee of $100 (from 1st July 2019) bank transfer or cash and place a $100 bond.
 The fee covers general maintenance & improvements to the facility.
 (Bookings may also be accepted on an hourly basis for $20 per hour for meetings)

 The northern half of the park is flat and shaded by tall trees, particularly around the children’s play area and the Community room.
 The trees here are mainly native Turpentine, but there are also Red Cedar, Angophora and Eucalypt.
 This end of the park also has a Moreton Bay Fig, an English Oak, a Cork Tree and a small Bunya Pine.
 This pine will replace the old Bunya Pine which was the centre piece of the park and was removed in 2008 for safety reasons.